welteki/docs.actuated.dev/docs/install-agent.md

     Run the setup.sh script which will install all the required dependencies like containerd, CNI and Firecracker.

+    **For best performance**, a dedicated drive, volume or partition is required to store the filesystems for running VMs.
+If you do not have a volume or extra drive attached, then you can shrink the root partition, and use the resulting free space.

+    ```bash
+    (
+    cd agent
+    VM_DEV=/dev/nvme0n2 sudo -E ./install.sh
+    )
+    ```

+    If you do not have additional storage available at this time, the installer will generate a loopback filesystem for you.

     ```bash
     (
     cd agent